mmluk/DTWTutorial/chapter2.md

 print('Minimum distance found:', dist)
 ```

-Notice that we need to specify a norm.
-The norm is used to compare the elements of each step, with the sum of these the total cost of the path.
+Notice that we need to specify a distance score `dist`.
+This is a norm used to compare the elements of each step, with the sum of these the total cost of the path.
 We can plot the optimal path that the algorithm using this particular norm as follows:

 ```{python}
 # plot the path